 More specifically than using each of these pairs for our daily runs ranging from short tempo runs to long trail runs, we evaluated them along the lines of detailed metrics.
 We used waistband comfort and fit, liner and design comfort, pocket functionality, drying speed, and style and versatility as our metrics for scoring and assessing each model.

 To determine waistband comfort and fit, we consider the material and width of the waistband and how flat it lies against the skin.
 We wanted to see how the drawstring, if applicable, felt against the skin and where the shorts sit on the waist.
 We were sure to use each pair frequently on all kinds of runs and cross-training but also ran each model three miles on the same trail to have a level comparison.

-We found that our favorite options either had a thick spandex waistband that felt secure sitting at or above the hips like the Lululemon Speed Up and the New Balance Impact 5".
-We also really liked the thinner, and unrestrictive 1" waistband of the Patagonia Strider Pro.
+We found that our favorite options either had a thick spandex waistband that felt secure sitting at or above the hips, like the Lululemon Speed Up, the Salomon XA, and the Rabbit Dirt Pounders 2.0, or a thinner, and unrestrictive 1" waistband like that of the Patagonia Strider Pro.
+The Salomon XA shorts stand out for how it blends a wide functional waistband with the breathability of a more minimal one.
 On the other hand, waistbands that were bunched like the Nike Dry Tempo or fell loosely with no drawstring like the Under Armour Fly By 2.0 did not impress.